foremast/foremast/_docs/getting_started.rst

 Variables Needed
 ****************

 For both methods you will want to set the following variables.
-Method 1 will look at the environoment for these, Method 2 you can just pass them directly as arguments.
+Method 1 will look at the environment for these, Method 2 you can just pass them directly as arguments.

     | ``TRIGGER_JOB``: The name of the Jenkins job that Spinnaker should look for as a trigger
     | ``APPNAME``: The full name of your application in Spinnaker. ``${GIT_REPO}${PROJECT}`` is default